Brideshead Revisited (film): Production

-Actors Paul Bettany, Jude Law, and Jennifer Connelly were signed for the lead roles by original director David Yates for Warner Independent Pictures in 2004.
+Actors Paul Bettany, Jude Law, and Jennifer Connelly were signed for the lead roles by the original director David Yates for Warner Independent Pictures in 2004.
 However, constant budget issues stalled the film's production and Yates left the project to direct Harry Potter and the Order of the Phoenix.
 This led to the roles being recast by directorial replacement Julian Jarrold.

 Just as it did for the earlier television adaptation of Waugh's novel, Castle Howard in North Yorkshire serves as the setting for Brideshead.
 In The World of Brideshead, a bonus feature on the DVD release of the film, Simon Howard reveals his family was eager to welcome film crews to the estate once again.
 It had become a major tourist attraction after the television serial aired; they hoped the feature film would renew interest in the property.

 Principal photography took place at Castle Howard during the summer of 2007, and many extras were employed from the local population in and around York.

 The ending of the film was also altered from that of the novel.
 In the film, Charles leaves the family chapel at Brideshead seemingly unchanged in his atheist/agnostic leanings, although he decides not to snuff out the candle that is burning.
 The novel ends with Charles entering the chapel and kneeling down to pray using "ancient and newly learned words", thus implying he has recently converted to Catholicism.